OsasAnalyst/Autism-Insights-Predicting-Early-Detection/README.md

 2. **Random Forest Classifier**
 3. **XGBoost Classifier**

-These models were chosen for their ability to handle classification tasks effectively, even with imbalanced datasets.
+These models were chosen for their ability to handle classification tasks effectively.
 A **Stratified 5-Fold Cross-Validation** was employed to ensure that each fold preserved the class distribution, improving the reliability and generalizability of model evaluations.

 #### **Cross-Validation Results**
 The average cross-validation accuracy for each model was as follows: